noobpwnftw/chessdb/README.md

 ## Info

 To run the code you need to set up the following:
-- MongoDB 3.4(newest supported by the legacy driver) for task queue.
+- FlexibleQueueDB(fqdb) for task queue
-- A Redis-compatible server for data storage.
+- KV data storage server(ssdb)
-- Memcached for frontend query cache.
+- Memcached for frontend query cache
-- PHP 5.x with Judy, redis, memcache and mongo(the legacy one) extensions.
+- PHP8+ with Redis, Memcache and Judy extensions
-- A few custom PHP extensions for board operations and other utilities.
+- A few custom PHP extensions for board operations and utilities
+- Tablebase server(lila-tablebase)
+- Engine pool server(uds_pool_proxy_async)

 All custom PHP modules used are provided in source code, follow standard PHP extension building instructions to compile and install.
 I use an optimized version of SSDB https://github.com/noobpwnftw/ssdb, which can greatly reduce database size and increase query performance.